What Is ICAO’s Requirement for Risk Assessment and Mitigation

 - Residual risk that will remain after this risk control is implemented – i.e., will this control need additional controls to remain effective?

-- Consequences of new hazard/risks being introduced by this control.
+- Consequences of new hazards/risks being introduced by this control.

 A good example is implanting a new runway monitoring software, which may be very effective, with many benefits, is available (practical) within budget, but will introduce many other unexpected consequences.